Medical Care for Medical Professionals Injured on the Job in the Dallas Area

 - Tests and diagnostics.
 It is vital that before treatment begins, we know exactly why you are hurting and what is limiting function.
 Through a medical exam, scans, and x-rays, we will determine where the problem is and why it is occurring.

 - Pain management.
 Back injuries are known for causing excruciating amounts of pain.
 None of our patients should be in pain.
 One of the first steps we take is making sure that our patients are as comfortable as possible without being over-medicated, whether through over-the-counter medication or prescription painkillers.

-At Work Injury MD, we are here to make certain that registered nurses and other hospital workers get the assistance they need after a serious workplace injury, whether they have injured their back while moving a patient or are suffering from another work-related ailment.
+At our workers’ comp clinic in Dallas, Texas we are here to make certain that registered nurses and other hospital workers get the assistance they need after a serious workplace injury, whether they have injured their back while moving a patient or are suffering from another work-related ailment.
 We understand what it is like to work the hospital floor and recover from a workplace injury.
 We will help you every step of the way, from diagnosis to recovery.

 To schedule your consultation today, or simply to ask a question about your case, fill out our brief contact form.